Tag Archive for: Home Staging for Resale

 Some buyers are discouraged—or even charged extra—to attend their own inspection.

-That didn’t work for me, which is why I only recommend and work with inspectors that allow my relocation buyers and I to tag along for every inspection.
+That doesn’t work for me, which is why I only recommend and work with inspectors that allow my relocation buyers and I to tag along for every inspection.

 I’ve spent thousands of hours attending inspections with buyers over the past 25 years.
 That firsthand exposure has made me a better agent and my clients more knowledgeable homeowners.